Wai Hok Cheng Wai Hok Cheng

 A Cross-Border Connection

-This reminded me of something Raghu Rai once said: Taking a photograph is like "cutting" a slice of the scene before you.
+This reminded me Raghu once said that taking a photograph is like "cutting" a slice of the scene before you..
 When that frozen moment is placed within a relevant context, the viewer's 2D image automatically connects with the surrounding 3D space, memories, sounds, and temperatures.
 It is as if the still frame is returned to life, its gears beginning to turn once more.
 The spiritual power triggered by that portrait was undoubtedly the "contextual resonance" he spoke of.

 Raghu was very fond of Yang Yankang’s photobook on Tibetan Buddhism, Spiritual Enlightenment.
 At the time, Raghu was planning to complete a project on the Dalai Lama and intended to gift the book to him with a personal inscription.
 Since he does not know Chinese, he asked me to translate and scribe his message on the title page.
 Though I was happy to help, the thought of my handwriting being presented to the Dalai Lama made my hands tremble; I was terrified of failing the master’s trust.